Use Direct Composting In Your Garden

-If you do not like the idea of having a compost pile or composting equipment in your yard then direct composting might be for you.
+If you do not like the idea of having a compost pile or composting equipment in your yard then direct composting (or trench composting) might be for you.
 Some localities and gated communities do not allow compost piles, but you can use direct composting as an alternative and still supply your garden with rich compost.
-Direct composting can serve two purposes – add valuable nutrients to your garden soil, and create an alternative method of eliminating kitchen scraps without them going to waste in a landfill.
+Direct composting can serve two purposes - add valuable nutrients to your garden soil, and create an alternative method of eliminating kitchen scraps without them going to waste in a landfill.

 What Is Direct Composting?